""

 Many students enhance their major by participating in a certificate program, including Global Health.

-make a strong start
+Make a strong start

-A popular First Year Interest Group (FIG) focuses on issues of food and identity, and promotes respectful and inclusive interactions with patients and communities.
+A popular First-Year Interest Group (FIG) focuses on issues of food and identity and promotes respectful and inclusive interactions with patients and communities.

-gain a global perspective
+Gain global perspective

-Several courses emphasize global health and world nutrition and UW–Madison offers more than a dozen study abroad and exchange programs that include a nutritional science component.
+Several courses emphasize global health and world nutrition, and UW–Madison offers more than a dozen study abroad and exchange programs that include a nutritional science component.
 Students can explore studying abroad utilizing the Nutrition and Dietetics Major Advising Page.
 Students work with their advisor and the CALS study abroad office to identify appropriate programs.

-Admission to Nutrition and Dietetics Degree Program
+Admission to Nutritional Sciences BS Nutrition and Dietetics Degree Program

-Students will have Pre-Dietetics classification until admission to the nutrition and dietetics degree program (Dietetics classification) as defined by completion of prerequisite courses with a cumulative GPA of ≥2.800, as well as, an overall GPA of ≥2.800.
+Students will have Pre-Dietetics classification until admission to the nutrition and dietetics degree program (Dietetics classification) as defined by completion of prerequisite courses with a cumulative GPA of ≥2.0, as well as, an overall GPA of ≥2.0.
 Students must apply for and be admitted to the program no later than the end of the semester in which the student accumulates 86 credits, which is senior standing.
 Department approval is required for admission.
 Students who are not admitted to the program by the time they accumulate 86 credits will not be allowed to continue in the Pre-Dietetics classification.1

-1. A minimum overall cumulative GPA of 2.800.
+1. A minimum overall cumulative GPA of ≥2.0.
 Cumulative GPA will be based on UW–Madison courses only.

 2. Students must have completed one semester at UW–Madison before applying.

-3. A minimum mean GPA of 2.800 in the following required2 prerequisite courses:
+3. A minimum mean GPA of ≥2.0 in the following required2 prerequisite courses:

 Select one of the following:5-9